-Report on Compliance for Each Major Federal Program
+Report on Compliance for Major Federal Program

-Opinion on Each Major Federal Program
+Opinion on Major Federal Program

-We have audited the Pennsylvania Health Insurance Exchange Authority's (the "Authority") (a component unit of the Commonwealth of Pennsylvania), compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended December 31, 2021.
-The Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Pennsylvania Health Insurance Exchange Authority's (the "Authority") (a component unit of the Commonwealth of Pennsylvania), compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended December 31, 2022.
+The Authority's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2021.
+In our opinion, the Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended December 31, 2022.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on Major Federal Program